 Our choice: 320d EfficientDynamics

-The BMW 3 Series has always been a great car to drive, and the latest model continues the trend.
+BMW has forged a reputation for making fun-to-drive cars, and the 3 Series is no exception.
 The excellent grip and direct steering mean that it's easy to keep control of the car at all times.

 A system called Drive Performance Control offers three different modes to choose from - EcoPro, Comfort and Sport.
 It's not too hard to tell what each one does - EcoPro is set u for economy, while Comfort and Sport do what it says on the tin.
 Variable ratio Sport steering and Adaptive Drive dampening are available as optional extras, too.